PeteH32/interview_01/README.md

 ## Prerequisites

+You will need these installed:

 - Java 21
 - Docker
 - IntelliJ - if you want to run backend server in debugger (optional)

-NOTE: The following will be run inside docker containers and do not need separately installed.
+NOTE: The following will be run inside docker containers, and therefore do not need separately installed: MySQL, and nginx

-- MySQL
-- nginx

 ## Database Setup